ChristopherDavenport/ansible-role-icu/README.md

 [![Build Status](https://travis-ci.org/ChristopherDavenport/ansible-role-icu.svg?branch=master)](https://travis-ci.org/ChristopherDavenport/ansible-role-icu)

-Installs Internation Components for Unicode on Remote Servers
+Installs International Components for Unicode on Remote Servers

 Current Supported Operating Systems include RedHat, Centos, Fedora, Debian, Ubuntu, FreeBSD(although I don't have a testing environment for FreeBSD in travis if anyone would like to set that up).
 It also ignore errors on the includes so assuming your operating system has the requirements listed below it should work there as well.
-Would love some testers for Oracle Linux and Solaris which I believe should both support this build if they have
+Would love some testers for Oracle Linux and Solaris which I believe should both support this build.

 There is a sub-branch proving the workability of the ansi-modifications in the ansi-modifications branch.
 Which you can check out on travis.

 All changes made by internal code are reversible via the boolean switches discussed below, including switching between versions.
 An avenue of future expansion would be include a variable with state present or absent to show whether this should be installed or will remove all traces of ICU from the systems.
 This would likely include a little manipulation but could be done easily enough.

 ## Requirements